BoscoRobledo/lupita/README.md

-# gaussian-tCherryJT
+# Lupita
-C library for building a Gaussian t-Cherry Junction Tree
+Lupita is a utility library for Gaussian Networks built efficiently using t-Cherry Junction Trees, modeled from data or covariance/correlation matrices.